Ambient Diffusion Posterior Sampling: Solving Inverse Problems with Diffusion Models Trained on Corrupted Data: Experiments

 \subsection{Ambient MRI Diffusion Models}

-In the previous section, we used pre-trained diffusion models on datasets of natural images.
 In this section, we extend Ambient Diffusion to the multi-coil Fourier subsampled MRI setting (as detailed in Section \ref{sec:ambient_mri}) and we train our own MRI models from scratch.

-\paragraph{Dataset.} For the dataset preparation, we follow standard practices in the MRI literature.
-Specifically, we download the FastMRI dataset, randomly select 2,000 T2-Weighted scans, and pick 5 center slices from each scan.
-This gives us a dataset of 10,000 T2-weighted brain scans ($k$-space measurements).
-We pass each multi-channel $k$-space sample through a noise pre-whitening filter to transform the noise into standard white Gaussian.
-Then, we normalize each $k$-space sample by the absolute value of $99$-th percentile of the root sum-of-squares reconstruction of the autocalibration region (24x24 pixels from the center).
-Given the pre-processed fully sampled $k$-space samples, we estimate sensitivity maps using the ESPIRiT calibration method \cite{espirit}.
-These measurements serve as a fully sampled reference dataset (i.e., $R=1$).
+We give details about our dataset preparation in Section \ref{sec:dataset_prep} in the Appendix.

 \paragraph{Sampling masks.} We retrospectively subsample the $k$-space training data by applying randomly subsampled masks that correspond to acceleration factors $R \in \{2, 4, 6, 8\}$.
 The sampling masks include fully sampled vertical (readout) lines corresponding to the observed Fourier coefficients (phase encodes).
 We always sample the central $20$ lines for autocalibration.
 To form further corrupted measurements, we randomly remove additional lines such that we create measurements at acceleration factor $R+1$.
 For example, we take data at $R=2$, we create further corrupted measurements at $R=3$ and we train the model to predict the clean image by measuring its error with the available data at $R=2$ given its prediction for the $R=3$ corrupted input.